Your browser is no longer supported

 Video Resources

-In June 2024, the AFWI released four new video resources that are now available to view and share.
-You are welcome to use these videos with your staff, clients/patients, and wider community as needed.
+You are welcome to use these videos with your staff, clients/patients, and wider community as desired.

 The Brain Story: Making the Economic Case - Dr. James Heckman, Nobel Laureate